trickstival/vue-typing/README.md

 - `framerate`: Number (default 1)
 The number of frames for each character.
 Set it higher if you want to make the typing slower.

+## events
+- `done`
+This event is emitted when the typing animation is over or when it is overwritten by another text typing